 We learn about our values, our expectations and most importantly, what makes us uniquely ‘us’.
 We build this into our learning through statistics of likes and dislikes, through reading stories (like, ‘Beautiful Oops’) about Resilience, Responsibility, Kindness and Respect and through sharing personal stories and whānau photos.
 We build a foundation to stand the rest of the year on.

-After about three weeks, we will begin our inquiry for the term and get stuck into our Reading, Writing and Maths programmes.
-This term, our Inquiry is all about Te Tiriti o Waitangi and the history of our local area.
-We will be exploring what is special about our area, and how our area is important to people.
+After about three weeks, we will begin our inquiry for the term and get stuck into our Reading, Writing and Math programs.
+This term, our Inquiry is all about 'Keeping ourselves safe', in our environments, at school and at home.